OpenBB-finance/OpenBB/website/content/terminal/faqs/launching.md

 <details><summary>ModuleNotFoundError: No module named '______'</summary>

 Before troubleshooting please verify that the recommended installation instructions were followed.
 These errors often can occur when the virtual environment has not been activated, or the `poetry install` command was skipped.
-Activate the OpenBB virtual environment created during the installation process prior to launching or importing the SDK.
+Activate the OpenBB virtual environment created during the installation process prior to launching or importing the Platform.

 **Terminal**: